Hi, what do you want to do?

 Drawing Conclusions: Hidden Ideas

-In this drawing conclusions worksheet, students read a one sentence story.
+In this drawing conclusions learning exercise, students read a one sentence story.
 From two choices, students fill in the missing word to tell the story's hidden idea.

 Curated OER